Biggest winners and losers from the Fed’s interest rate hike

 So would-be homebuyers are worse off by the rise in rates.
 Here’s how to find the lowest mortgage rates today.

-The cost of a home equity line of credit (HELOC) will be ratcheting higher, since HELOCs adjust relatively quickly to changes in the federal funds rate.
+The cost of a home equity line of credit, or HELOC, will be ratcheting higher, since HELOCs adjust relatively quickly to changes in the federal funds rate.
 HELOCs are typically linked to the prime rate, the interest rate that banks charge their best customers.

 Those with outstanding balances on their HELOC will see rates tick up, though interest expenses may continue to be low historically.
 A low rate is also beneficial for those looking to take out a HELOC, and it can be a good time to comparison-shop for the best rate.